-- CHECK other shelters for your missing pet: Humane Society of Ventura County (805) 646-6505 and Santa Paula Animal Rescue Center (S.P.A.R.C.)
-(805) 525-8609.
+- Check other shelters: Humane Society of Ventura County at (805) 646-6505 and Santa Paula Animal Rescue Center (S.P.A.R.C.) at (805) 525-8609.

 - Additional Resources: Missing Pet Partnership, Lost Dogs Ventura County, Lost Cats Ventura County, Lost My Kitty.

-Outdoor-Access cats are typically found 344 yards away or 17 house lengths away.
+Cats who have outdoor-access are typically found 344 yards away or 17 house lengths away.

 - KEEPING THE ANIMAL: By law, you must continue to search for the owner for at least 30 days (V.C.
 Ordinance 4468-1) after which you can claim ownership by registering the animal under your name at the shelter.